Alumni Association Board of Directors

 Student Clubs/Orgs: Resident Advisor for 3 years, Class of 2018 Treasurer, Environuts, Student Affairs Governance Committee, SGA, student worker in the Registrar's Office

-"I hope to bring a new/younger perspective to the board this year that represents all members of the MCLA community.
-This is important to me because with every passing year, the population continues to change and so do their wants, needs and how they want to feel supported.
+"I hope to bring a new/younger perspective to the board that represents all members of the MCLA community.
+This is important to me because with every passing year, the population continues to change and so do their wants, needs, and how they want to feel supported.
 I want current and incoming students to have the same amazing experience I had while attending MCLA.
-Overall, I want to help MCLA and its Alumni network connect more with current students, each other and with the nearby community members."
+Overall, I want to help the College and its alumni network connect more with current students, each other, and nearby community members."

 DIRECTORS